-For security documents that need to be filed within a public registry, the expected elapsed time from the date the documents are notarised to the actual filing by the public registry is usually from two to six weeks, assuming the relevant security document was correctly drafted and no errors were found by the registry that needed to be amended by the parties.
+For security documents that need to be filed within a public registry, the expected elapsed time from the date the documents are notarised to the actual registration by the public registry is usually from two (2) to six (6) weeks.
+Nevertheless, on occasions public registries consider that necessary amendments need to be made to the relevant security document in order to comply with registration criteria, which may delay registration and increase the previously mentioned term.
 As to registry fees, see question 2.6 above.